apache/datafusion/docs/source/library-user-guide/building-logical-plans.md

 transformations needed to retrieve data from a database or data source.
 It abstracts away specific implementation details and focuses on the logical flow of the query, including operations like filtering, sorting, and joining tables.

 This logical plan serves as an intermediate step before generating an optimized physical execution plan.
+This is explained in more detail in the [Query Planning and Execution Overview] section of the [Architecture Guide].

 ## Building Logical Plans Manually